-- 1. Muscle Quiz Due Thursday July 13 (before 3pm) - 2.
-Bone Quiz Due Friday July 14 (before 3pm)
+- 1. Muscle Quiz Due Tuesday Feb 27 - 2.
+Bone Quiz Due Wednesday Feb 28

 Final Exam: The final exam is a comprehensive (all chapters) multiple-choice/true false/fill in the blank exam.
 If you missed an exam through the semester you are required to take the final, which will replace your missed module exam.
 Or you could choose to take the final (as long as you complete all module exams) to replace a low score.